Sudip-Pandit/Principal-Component-Analysis/README.md

 # 3. Terms and Terminologies

 a.
-Dimensionality
+Dimensionality:
 It is the number of features in the dataset.

 b.
-Correlation
+Correlation:
 It is the relationship between two variables/features.
 It gives the strong, weak and no relation between the variables.

 c.
-Principal Components
+Principal Components:
 After the reduction of the features, only certain correlated features from the overall features are obtained, called principal components.

 d.
-Covariance Matrix
+Covariance Matrix:
 It is the relationship between the movement of two predictors.

 e.
-Eigen Vectors and Eigen Values
+Eigen Vectors and Eigen Values:
 The characteristic vector of a square matrix does not changes its direction under the associated linear transformation, called eigen vectors.
 If V is a vector that is not zero, than it is an eigenvector of a square matrix A if Av is a scalar multiple of v.
 This condition should be written as the equation: AV= λv. where, λ is a scalar known as the eigenvalue or characteristic value associated with eigenvector v.